 2.5.1 - Example Main Calendar View:

 Main Calendar view is the primary screen that a user sees after logging in to the application.
-There are other times that this view is displayed.
+There are also other times that this view is displayed.
 The user is taken to this page when the user selects the home button.

 2.5.2 - Example Assignment Priority List View: